STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 What’s happening in the Root Zone?

-Root zone technology, such as sensors, monitor the substrate temperature, EC, and WC.
+Root zone technology, such as sensors, monitors the substrate temperature, EC, and WC.
 Monitoring your root zone will give you crucial information, which when combined with diligent crop registration practices, can help you answer key questions like “What dryback am I achieving overnight?”, “How high can I run EC before inducing crop damage?”, “What is the temperature of my root zone compared to the ambient temperature?”

 Crop Registration

-Crop registration is the collection of detailed measurements for your crop, and is arguably the most important aspect of crop steering.
+Crop registration is the collection of detailed measurements for your crop and is arguably the most important aspect of crop steering.
 Through diligent data collection, growers can track how their steering actions affect the plants and resulting yields.
 Common plant attributes that should be observed during crop registration are:

 • Plant height